Spelt vs. Barley — Health Impact and Nutrition Comparison

-Barley has a lower glycemic index and is richer in fibers, potassium, selenium, and vitamins B1, B2, and B6.
-In comparison, spelt is lower in calories and carbs.
-It is richer in zinc, iron, phosphorus, manganese, vitamins B3, B5, and folate.
+Barley has a lower glycemic index and is richer in selenium and vitamin B6.
+In comparison, spelt is lower in carbs.
+It is richer in zinc, iron, phosphorus, manganese, copper, and vitamins B1 and B3.

 Table of contents

 In this article, we will discuss the differences between barley and spelt.
 These differences are in nutritional content and health impacts.